Vinayak2002/Vaak-Bhaavna/README.md

 # StockChart

-The website shows the performance of stocks, in the form of Candlestick Chart Currently we provide only selected stocks
+The website shows the performance of stocks, in the form of Candlestick Chart Currently we provide only selocks
 You can select the Stock Symbol and theInterval in which you want the chart to be plotted.